Setting up Two-Factor Authentication - Duo Security

 This document will walk you through the following topics:

-4. Connecting to PAM360 Web Interface when TFA is Enabled
+2. Connecting to the PAM360 Web Interface with Duo Security as TFA

 If you have the Duo application in your environment, you can integrate it with PAM360 and leverage the Duo security authentication as the second level of authentication.
 This section explains the configurations involved: